s191102g/api-service-nodejs/README.md

 ## Configuration

 - `.env` file is main configuration created by `.env.sample`.
-- `.dockerignore` is Docker ignore configuration.
-- `docker-compose.yml` is Docker configuration.
-- `Dockerfile` is Docker script for build image.
 - `.gitignore` is Git ignore configuration.
 - `tsconfig.json` is Typescript configuration.